 \subsection{Path Discriminator \texorpdfstring{$D_\phi$}{dq}}

-For the sake of training the path generator in a more effiecient way, we refer from the idea of GAN to design a path discriminator module $D_\phi$, $D_\phi$ is designed to generate a rewart $r_t$ for every pairs of EHR representation $x$ and path representation generated by a path encoder, ICD code path $y_t=(c_1,c_2,...,c_k,...,c_t)$ by path generator we generate the path representation by lstm encoder:
+For the sake of training the path generator in a more efficient way, we refer from the idea of GAN to design a path discriminator module $D_\phi$, $D_\phi$ is designed to generate a reward $r_t$ for every pairs of EHR representation $x$ and path representation generated by a path encoder, ICD code path $y_t=(c_1,c_2,...,c_k,...,c_t)$ by path generator we generate the path representation by lstm encoder:

 $h_{k-1}$ is the hidden state at timestamp $k-1$; $c_k$ is the $k$-th ICD code representation.
 Then the calculation of $r_t$ is shown below:

 $\oplus$ represents concatenation, $\boldsymbol{W}_{r}$ represents weight of a linear layer.
 The path $y_t$ is obtained by recurrently applying an LSTM to the ICD code path $y_t=(c_1,c_2,...,c_k,...,c_t)$, and $\sigma$ represents the sigmoid function.